Flight Alaska

-Flight Alaska (d/b/a Yute Air) was an American airline based in Bethel, Alaska, USA.
+Flight Alaska (d/b/a Yute Air) was an American airline based in Bethel, Alaska, United States.
 It operated scheduled services to over 22 villages in Alaska and also provided charter services throughout Alaska.
 Its main base was Bethel Airport.
 The air carrier announced abruptly that it was ceasing operations on March 5, 2017, effective immediately, with Ravn Alaska purchasing the tangible owned assets of Yute Air and replacing Yute Air on its former routes.
 The company slogan was Wings of the People.